multibdoyle/a-new-york-city-food-diary/content/blog/posh-pop-bakeshop-brought-out-the-maximalist-in-me/index.md

 img: ./PoshPopPastries_Small.jpeg # Add image post (optional)
 tags: [Greenwich Village, cake, brownies, cheesecake, cookies & cream] # add tag
 ---
 I was in the mood to experiment yesterday.
-Maybe I was inspired by the hot new blog layout, or maybe I was just just delirious from the 90-degree heat wave; in either case, the time was ripe for getting my Isaiah 43:19 on and trying a new thing.
+Maybe I was inspired by the hot new blog layout, or maybe I was just just delirious from the 90-degree heat wave; in either case, the time was ripe for getting my <a href='https://www.kingjamesbible.me/Isaiah-43-19/#:~:text=%E2%80%9CBehold%2C%20I%20will%20do%20a,and%20rivers%20in%20the%20desert.%E2%80%9D' target='blank'>Isaiah 43:19</a> on and trying a new thing.

-Cue a jaunt up the block to Posh Pop Bakeshop, the pink-plastered Bleecker Street storefront with over 100k Instagram followers and a maximalist array of mega-sized cookies, candy-stuffed brownies and post-impressionist colored layer cakes.
+Cue a jaunt up the block to <a href='https://www.instagram.com/poshpopbakeshop/?hl=en' target='blank'>Posh Pop Bakeshop</a>, the pink-plastered Bleecker Street storefront with over 100k Instagram followers and a maximalist array of mega-sized cookies, candy-stuffed brownies and post-impressionist colored layer cakes.

 As I considered the abundance of attention-grabbers in the display case, the Churro Dulce de Leche layer cake seemed to call to me.
 Frosted with dreamy swirls of caramel, chocolate and vanilla buttercream, I was drawn to the cake with the same intuition some people are drawn to choose a puppy out of a litter: deep called unto deep, and I had to respond.